Let-s-help-each-other/COVID19-resources/README.md

 **What do they do**: Operate two hospitals

-**What do they need**: [They are accepting cash and donations of PPE](https://www.elcaminohealth.org/newsroom/information-from-el-camino-health-regarding-novel-coronavirus-covid-19#donate); please contact them before bringing equipment
+**What do they need help with?**: [They are accepting cash and donations of PPE](https://www.elcaminohealth.org/newsroom/information-from-el-camino-health-regarding-novel-coronavirus-covid-19#donate); please contact them before bringing equipment

+---

 ### [Good Samaritan Hospital](https://goodsamsanjose.com/covid-19/index.dot)